At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 How I Compared Costs

 You can’t directly compare the costs of Berkey and Alexapure Pro because their filters have different capacities.
-On top of that, Alexapure Pro removes fluoride whereas that requires a separate filter on Berkey – meaning the cost of treating water goes up drastically.
+On top of that, Alexapure Pro removes fluoride, which requires a separate filter on Berkey – meaning the cost of treating water goes up drastically.

 Initial Investment

-The Big Berkey comes with two black filters (capacity of 6,000 gallons) whereas the Alexapure comes with one filter (5,000-gallon capacity).
-When you break it down this way, Big Berkey is the more affordable choice.
+The Big Berkey comes with two black filters (capacity of 6,000 gallons), whereas the Alexapure has one filter (5,000-gallon capacity).
+Big Berkey is the more affordable choice when you break it down this way.

 Ongoing Costs

 However, remember you’ll need 6 fluoride filters per 1 Black filter if you want to remove fluoride with your Berkey.
-When you calculate this extra expense, the Berkey system is approximately 4x more expensive than Alexapure Pro.
+The Berkey system is approximately 4x more expensive than Alexapure Pro when calculating this extra expense.

 Initial Cost | Cost Per Replacement Filter | |